-Amendments to IAS 32 Financial Instruments: Effective from accounting period beginning on or after January 01, 2014
+Amendments to IAS 32 Financial Instruments: Effective from accounting period beginning Presentation - Offsetting financial assets and financial liabilities on or after January 01, 2014

 These amendments clarify the meaning of "currently has a legally enforceable right to setoff".
 It will be necessary to assess the impact to the entity by reviewing settlement procedures and legal documentation to ensure that offsetting is still possible in cases where it has been achieved in the past.
 In certain cases, offsetting may no longer be achieved.
 In other cases, contracts may have to be renegotiated.
 The requirement that the right of set-off be available for all counterparties to the netting agreement may prove to be a challenge for contracts where only one party has the right to offset in the event of default.